Meeting with Fabien Bohic, Physicochemical Analysis Technician

 Back

-Fabien Bohic, joined the Carbon Waters team last July 2018.
+Fabien Bohic joined the Carbon Waters team in July 2018.
 As Physicochemical Analysis Technician, he is involved in the production of graphene and ensures the logistics management of the laboratory.

 Fabien Bohic was destined to become an archaeologist, then an education assistant.
 But chemistry took him in a different direction as he was about to turn 30.
 He became a laboratory assistant when an opportunity arose.
 Fabien decided to go back to school, and then trained and gained further experience in France and Germany.